skellis46/slipbox/pressure, stress and strain - the body in time.md

 #### To be a good ancestor

-There's another version of this game in which you imagine yourself to be that last person you know who will love you -- in this case my great-niece Zoe Ellis-Craig -- and write a letter to yourself as if you were the elderly version of that person.
-Might she describe me as a good ancestor?
-That these practices of performance, dance and film are in fact insignificant compared with how I stepped on the planet so that I might have been a good ancestor for Zoe Ellis-Craig?
-Will she judge my life as "laughable and foolish"[@magnason-2021-time p.259] or recognise how I squandered resource after resource making dances about myself?
-Will she recognise how even the _not me dances_ were really the _me dances_?

 In this part of the presentation I'm going to draw heavily on the writing of Roman Krznaric, who describes himself as a "public philosopher."
 In particular, I'm using some of the ideas he presents in his remarkable book _The Good Ancestor_ (2021), and I want to acknowledge just how inspiring that writing has been for me.
 It also happens to be a coincidence that when I was asked to present to you I just happened to be reading it.

 Krznaric mentions a person called Jonas Salk.
 He looked like this.
 Salk died in 1995, and he was an American virologist and medical researcher most famous for one thing: the development of the polio vaccine.
 Salk refused to patent the vaccine so it would be a gift to humanity, and he also said that the most important question we must ask ourselves is this:

 "Are we being good ancestors?"

 I love this question.
 It is haunting, and for me it operates on two profound levels.
 The first is that it engenders a strong sense of what Krznaric describes as "deep-time humility"[@krznaric-2021-good p.39] in which our radical insignificance as organisms liberates us from the distracted now.
-The second is about responsibility, and here Krznaric cites the philosopher Derek Parfit's concept of the arrow:

-> Remoteness in time has, in itself, no more significance than remoteness in space.
-Suppose that I shoot some arrow into a distant wood, where it wounds some person.
-If I should have known that there might be someone in this wood, I am guilty of gross negligence.
-Because this person is far away, I cannot identify the person whom I harm.
-But this is no excuse.
-Nor is it any excuse that this person is far away.
-We should make the same claims about effects on people who are temporally remote.[Parfit (1987), in @krznaric-2021-good p.81]

-These temporally remote bodies are the bodies under real pressure: the bodies and lives of the future.
+The second is about responsibility towards the bodies and lives of the future.
+These temporally remote bodies are the bodies under real pressure.
 They are out of sight and out of mind, and their futures are being colonized by our rapacious present.
 The Paleontologist Tim Flannery describes our human species as “the future eaters”.[in @krznaric-2021-good p.141]

 None of this is surprising particularly given just how seductive is the logic of instrumentalization.
 The writer Oliver Burkeman describes the global economy as a "giant machine for instrumentalizing everything it encounters -- the earth’s resources, your time and abilities (or “human resources”) -- in the service of future profit." [@burkeman-2021-four n.pag.]